 - Category 2

-This category covers those with post-ICU care syndrome, and this affects those patients that required ICU hospitalization for their COVID treatment.
+This category covers those with post-ICU care syndrome, and this affects those patients who required ICU hospitalization for their COVID treatment.

 - Category 3

-The 3rd category is for those patients that experience the return of COVID symptoms or new symptoms after their initial recovery.
+The 3rd category is for those patients who experience the return of COVID symptoms or new symptoms after their initial recovery from an acute infection.
 From what we are learning, no organ system is spared from the effects of the virus, and these symptoms can vary immensely.
 In addition, there is currently no risk factor understanding, with Long COVID affecting men, women, and children of all ages.
-The severity of your initial COVID infection does not determine your risk of developing Long COVID.
+The severity of your initial COVID-19 infection does not determine your risk of developing Long COVID.